bradfrost/atomic-design/chapter-5.md

 Sharing CSS and JavaScript is all well and good, but where things get tricky is when you want to share markup between environments.
 Why, you ask?
 Well, markup and backend logic are often intertwined in an application's codebase, which tends to make it difficult to simply copy and paste markup between your pattern library and production environments.
 Thankfully, there are ways around this problem.

 #### Bridging the markup gap with templating languages
-Using HTML templating languages —such as Mustache, Handlebars, Twig, Jade, Nunjucks, and a slew of others — makes markup more portable and dynamic.
+Using HTML templating languages —such as Mustache, Handlebars, Twig, Underscore, Jade, Nunjucks, and a slew of others — makes markup more portable and dynamic.
 Templating languages provide us a separation between structure and data, and supercharge our HTML to keep us from having to write the same markup patterns over and over again.
 The good news is that many CMSes and application environments also make use of templating languages to serve up frontend markup.

 **The templating language can serve as the bridge between your pattern library and production environments**.
 If you're using a templating language to create the patterns in your design system (something we discussed at length in Chapters 3), you can share those patterns with production environments that utilize the same

-{% include figure.html src="../images/fpo.png" caption="Diagram: Pattern Library on left <--> Templating language <--> Production on right" %}
+{% include figure.html src="../images/content/templating-language-bridge.png" caption="Utilizing a templating language like Mustache, Handlebars, Underscore, Jade, and others can serve as a bridge that allows frontend code to be shared between the pattern library and production application." %}

 The team at Phase2 Technology achieved the Holy Grail by using Pattern Lab as their pattern library development tool and [Drupal](https://www.drupal.org) as their content management system.
 Because both Pattern Lab and Drupal support the popular [Twig](http://twig.sensiolabs.org) templating engine, Phase2 is able to easily share patterns between the two environments, ensuring their clients’ pattern libraries and production builds are always in step with one another.